 A recent investigation revealed that there is scope to increase the number of parking bays in the northwest corner of the carpark simply by widening the paved area by approximately 1.2m on the western side of the carpark (refer photo below).
-The widening would allow for 90 degree parking at this location, without affecting the existing trees, and would increase the number of bays (with some additional bays adjacent to the southern side of the bocce club) from seventeen (17) to thirty-one (31) resulting in 134 bays overall.
+The widening would allow for 90 degree parking at this location, without affecting the existing trees, and would increase the number of bays (with some additional bays adjacent to the southern side of the bocce club) from 17 to 31 bays at this location (as shown on attached Plan No. 3189-CP-01).